Radiology nurse salary: what RNs earn in 2026

 Reviewed for clinical accuracy · Methodology: NIH, NCBI, AANP guidelines

-Radiology nurses earn in the range of $90,000–$105,000 per year for staff positions, with interventional radiology (IR) nurses commanding a meaningful premium above diagnostic radiology RNs due to higher acuity, sedation responsibilities, and call requirements.
-Travel IR nurses reach $2,000–$3,000+ per week on current contract rates.
-California, Massachusetts, Washington DC, and the Pacific Northwest consistently top the state salary tables; the South and Mountain West come in below national median.
+Radiology nurses earn in the range of $85,000–$105,000 per year for staff positions, with interventional radiology (IR) nurses commanding a meaningful premium above diagnostic radiology RNs due to higher acuity, sedation responsibilities, and call requirements.
+Travel IR nurses reach $2,000–$3,000+ per week on current contract rates, though these are aggregator-listed package figures rather than survey data.
+California, Hawaii, Oregon, and Washington top the state salary tables on the May 2025 BLS vintage; much of the South comes in below the national median.
+Note that the ordering shifted with that vintage – Oregon and Washington now sit clearly above Massachusetts and New York, reversing the Northeast-first ranking most salary content still asserts.

 At a glance: